 It’s almost as though last year never ended, and Scott would love that to be the case.

 Scott ended the year at No. 2 in the world, closer to the top than he has ever been.
-On Thursday, the Golf Writers Association of America announced he had won its male player of the year in a narrow race — five votes — against Tiger Woods.
+On Thursday, the Golf Writers Association of America announced he was its male player of the year in a narrow race — five votes — against Tiger Woods.